arabel1a/sound-card-oscilloscope/README.md

 ### Turn Your Sound Card Into an Oscilloscope!

 To be clear, this won’t work well due to the low-pass filter commonly applied to sound cards.
-The waveform shown in the image below is actually a 38kHz carrier frequency, but the filter smoothed it into a constant "one."
+The waveform shown in the image below actually has a 38kHz carrier frequency, but the filter smoothed it into a constant "one."
 Even with a 192kHz sampling rate, it still makes for a very poor oscilloscope.

 ![](Figure_1.png)

-This image was produces by capturing IR remote control LED.
-I just removed the LED from the device, and soldered the old guitar cable instead.
-The guitar cable goes to the TRS input of the sound card.
+To capture this signal, I cut the old guitar cable in half and connected it on one side with the TRS input of the sound card, and another - with the signal source.

 ### Be Careful with Input Voltage